tfloyd/LandmarkRemark/README.md

 Teck Stack:
-Frameworks used is MapKit, CoreLocation and Firebase (by Google) Firebase is used for data persistence
+Frameworks used is MapKit, CoreLocation and Firebase (by Google) Firebase is used for data persistence and comply with the implicit requirements Development time is 8-9hours total

 About the code:
 All codes are added into the ViewController.swift file.